 - Complete undergraduate credits for a total of 120 undergraduate credits

 - Awarded a BS degree at the end of the fourth year or admission to the graduate program will be revoked.

 - Advised by a graduate program faculty advisor

 - Complete 30 graduate credits and a Plan B research project

 - Serve as a paid or volunteer teaching assistant for two courses (60 hours each).

 - At the end of the fifth year, complete a final oral examination and present a graduate seminar

+students who are in the DPD track will be highly competitive, rather than automatic.
 If a BS/MS student receives DPD verification, they are eligible to apply to the pre-select option for the University of Minnesota Dietetic Internship.
 If selected, the Dietetic Internship would begin Fall following the 5th year.
 The selection process to obtain placement in the UofM-TEP DI is highly competitive.
 If selected, retaining your spot in the internship is contingent upon adequate performance in all aspects of your graduate role and completion of all degree requirements prior to the start of the internship or a contract with an agreeable timeframe for completion signed by the faculty adviser, DGS and Carrie Peterson.